Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: Conclusion

 \section{Conclusion}

-In this letter, a wideband channel estimation algorithm has been proposed to tackle beam squint effect.
-Considering the non-Gaussian noise in real communication systems, a channel estimation method based on the minimum $\ell_p$-norm criterion has been designed.
+In this paper, a robust wideband channel estimation algorithm based on coarse-to-fine detection has been proposed to tackle the beam squint effect.
 By using the minimum $\ell_p$-norm criterion, the robustness against the impulsive noise can be improved.
-When $p = 2$, it is the conventional MMSE criterion, which is optimal for Gaussian noise.
-Simulations have been conducted to validate the advantage of the proposed method over other representative methods.
+When $p = 2$, it reduces to the conventional MMSE criterion, which is optimal for Gaussian noise.
+Convergence results are also established for the proposed method.
+Experiments have been conducted to validate the advantage of the proposed method over other representative methods.

-\begin{appendix} In this appendix, we derive the derivatives under complex generalized Gaussian noise.
-Gaussian noise can be viewed as a special case for $p=2$.